 It is important to note that all modals require immediate attention.
-What this means is that a user must either interact with the modal or dismiss.
-Otherwise they won’t be able to return to the main web page.
+That means that a user must either interact with the modal or dismiss.
+Otherwise, they won’t be able to return to the main web page.

 Modal vs alert boxes or windows

-The main difference between a modal and an alert box is that modals do not require the use of special methods to work with them.
+The main difference between a modal and an alert box is that modals do not require unique methods to work with them.
 For example, before interacting with an alert box, a user must switch to it.

-This is not necessary for modals as you will see next.
+Switching is not necessary for modals, as you will see next.

 How to work with modals in Selenium